Culture of ancient Rome: Philosophy

 Ancient Roman philosophy was heavily influenced by the ancient Greeks and the schools of Hellenistic philosophy; however, unique developments in philosophical schools of thought occurred during the Roman period as well.
 Interest in philosophy was first excited at Rome in 155 BC. by an Athenian embassy consisting of the Academic Skeptic Carneades, the Stoic Diogenes, and the Peripatetic Critolaus.

 During this time Athens declined as an intellectual center of thought while new sites such as Alexandria and Rome hosted a variety of philosophical discussion.

+Science and technology

+Roman science was characterized by a focus on practical application over theoretical inquiry.
+While heavily indebted to Greek precursors, Roman innovators excelled in engineering, medicine, and the systematization of knowledge.